becloudway/iot-in-the-cloud-workshop/guided/love-note-extended/README.md

 ![mos flash](../images/mos_flash.png)

-When all that flashing is done.
-Our project will start up and show us some `hello world!` in the right panel.
+When all that flashing is done, our project will start up and show us some `hello world!` in the right panel.

 ![hello world](../images/hello_world.png)